 Taylor would spend the rest of 2008 and the first half of 2009 in rivalries against Kong, The Beautiful People and Daffney with the latter seeing both women compete in the first all female Monster's Ball match at Sacrifice and a mix tag team Monster's Ball match at Slammiversary the following month.

 As impressive as those accomplishments are, Taylor Wilde would go on to make history in the Knockouts Division when she and tag team partner and new acquisition to the company, Sarah Stock aka Sarita defeated the Beautiful People to become the first ever TNA Knockouts Tag Team Champions at No Surrender 2009 plus, this made Taylor the first Knockout to have won the KO singles and tag team titles in her career.

-Sadly Wilde's time in Impact after this was became an afterthought as aside from Sarita turning on her and the feud mostly playing out on Xplosion and winning the tag titles once again but with a new partner Ayako Hamada, Taylor would be gone from the company in late December of 2010 and a few months later she would quietly retire from pro wrestling in 2011 though she has recently made a return to the minds of wrestling fans the world over thanks to her new podcast called 'Wilde On' which is available on platforms like Apple Podcast.
+Sadly Wilde's time in Impact after this was became an afterthought as aside from Sarita turning on her and the feud mostly playing out on Xplosion and winning the tag titles once again but with a new partner Ayako Hamada, Taylor would be gone from the company in late December of 2010 and a few months later she would quietly retire from pro wrestling in 2011 though she has recently made a return to the minds of wrestling fans the world over thanks to her return to Impact in 2021 and her new podcast called 'Wilde On' which is available on platforms like Apple Podcast.

 3. Angelina Love

 If Taylor Wilde was the clean cut, blonde haired babyface of the Knockouts Division then the next entry on this list is the complete and polar opposite of that.

 Much like the previously mentioned ODB, Angelina first appeared in the early days of TNA Wrestling but by 2007 the company was looking to create their own women's division and Angelina (known at the time as Angel Williams) became one of the many faces to stand out.